 - Two drops of Orange Essential Oil

 - 2 oz of Sweet Almond Oil

-- Add to amber bottle with a roll top.
+- Add to an amber bottle with a roll top.
 Shake before application.
-Apply on skin and gently massage in circular motion.
+Apply on skin and gently massage in a circular motion.
 You can also add this blend to your bath.

 No Rush Bath Recipe

 - 5 to 8 drops of your favourite essential oil

 - Swish oils in a warm bath, sit, inhale deeply, exhale slowly and relax.
 No more than eight drops to your bath!

 - Five drops of Lavender (Lavandula angustifolia)

 - Add to 4 oz of water, shake and spray lightly on pillows or if you find the aroma too strong, spray in your bedroom.